 There are only a couple that you can buy for home use that are both easy to use and reliable.
-The hydrostatic or underwater weighing is out of the picture for most people because the equipment costs several thousand dollars and requires its own room or area that has wet wash flooring, so you don’t care about the water spillage.
+The hydrostatic or underwater weighing is out of the picture for most people because the equipment costs several thousand dollars and requires a room or area that has wet wash flooring, so you don’t care about the water spillage.

-This really leaves two main methods that are reliable, in that they only have a plus or minus error rating of about 2 percent unless used improperly.
+This leaves two main methods that are reliable, in that they only have a plus or minus error rating of about 2 percent unless used improperly.

 Plus, they are not complicated.
 Well, ok the first one we’ll discuss is a little bit complicated, but once you do it 10 times successfully you should pretty much have it down.

-1. Body Fat Calipers – These are the ones you’ve likely seen that pinch your folded skin at several sites around your body and then us a formula to calculate the percentage of body fat.
+1. Body Fat Calipers – These are the ones you’ve likely seen that pinch your folded skin at several sites around your body and then use a formula to calculate the percentage of body fat.

 They have two glaring problems.

 (A).
 Every technician that tests you will come up with different levels of fat.
 They don’t pinch at the EXACT spots the other guy did and get different readings.

 They push down at different pressure levels and speeds, and this changes the readings as well.

 (B).
 The quality of the calipers matters a lot.
 The little plastic ones you can get for about twenty bucks are a waste of time.
 They snap in the way to tight for the first 50 or so readings and then start to lose their tension and snap in resistance over time which will continually give you bogus readings.